DavidY-23/VisualNovelAPI/README.md

 ## NOTES

 Initially I had the foreign key in my character table, which I have moved to my visual novel table as I realized multiple characters would be going to the visual novels and not the other way around.

-Using my SQL script should create a character and visual novel which can be used for testing the first ID.